East Africa Toolkit: Services and Supply

 Key Outcomes for PPFP

-- Increased uptake of family planning and contraception services at facility level
+- Increased uptake of immediate and early (48 hrs and 4-6 weeks) PPFP at facility level

 Monitoring Processes

-- Monitor provision of immediate post-pregnancy FP through service statistics on a monthly basis.
+- Monitor the provision of immediate post-pregnancy family planning methods including the hormonal IUCD through service statistics every month.

-- Routinely assess the quality of PPFP service provision against global/national guidelines.
+- Routinely assess the quality of PPFP service provision against global/national standards and guidelines.

-- At least monthly, provide supportive supervision to review PPFP services and data.
+- Conduct supportive supervision to review PPFP services routinely

 Success Indicators

-- Increased number of women who deliver and go home with a FP method
+- Increased proportion of women receiving PPFP, delivered and went home with an FP method

 Cost

-- Printing of PPFP tools (referrals, registers, summary tools at facility and community level)
+- Printing and dissemination of PPFP guidelines, IEC management protocols tools and training materials (referrals, registers, summary tools at facility and community level)

 Sustainability